cortexproject/cortex/docs/getting-started/getting-started-chunks.md

 ---
-title: "Chunks Storage"
+title: "Getting Started with Chunks Storage"
 linkTitle: "Chunks Storage"
 weight: 1
-slug: getting-started
+slug: getting-started-chunks-storage
 ---

 Cortex can be run as a single binary or as multiple independent microservices.